featured

 To be honest, these reservations I had of him were as a left-back/left wing-back, not as a winger.
 I didn't even know he was good enough to play down the left (or right) flank as well as he's been doing.

-There's something about him that is different and almost freeing for the player in this more attacking sense as he looks a completely different footballer from the one that I was concerned about.
+But there's something about him that is different and almost freeing for the player in this more attacking sense as he looks a completely different footballer from the one that I was concerned about.

 Dorgu looks to be playing like a man without fear.
 He's constantly up and down the pitch, he's an outlet out wide, and as we saw from his goal, can invert into midfield to give us the extra man and score absolute screamers from 25-yards.